 The issuance of shares for subscription by a public company, in principle, requires only a resolution of the company's board of directors.
-However, if the issue price is especially favourable to the subscriber, or classified shares are issued in conjunction with an amendment to the issuer's articles of incorporation, it is necessary for the issuer to obtain approval at its shareholders' meeting; with respect to a listed company, in practice, it takes approximately two months before a shareholders' meeting can be held.
+However, if (i) the issue price is especially favourable to the subscriber, (ii) classified shares are issued in conjunction with an amendment to the issuer's articles of incorporation, or (iii) with respect to a third-party allocation of new shares whereby such third party will hold more than one-half of the votes of all shareholders, shareholders having no fewer than one-tenth of the votes of all shareholders object to such third-party allocation, it is necessary for the issuer to obtain approval at its shareholders' meeting; with respect to a listed company, in practice, it takes approximately two months before a shareholders' meeting can be held.